-In response to the decline in demand coupled with increased production costs, particularly in Europe, we have implemented production curtailments at two of our European facilities during the fourth quarter.
-We will continue to monitor current and anticipated near-term customer demand levels and will align our production and inventories accordingly.
-The long-term outlook for our industry remains very positive, and the steps we are taking in the near term are intended to preserve our global market share and position our business to profitably grow in the future.
+We will continue to monitor current and anticipated near-term customer demand levels and align our production and inventories accordingly.
+We believe the long-term outlook for our industry remains positive, and we are taking steps in the near term which are intended to preserve our competitive position and our future growth.